tduretz/MDOODZ7.0/README.md

 The code relies on two libraries: <br>
 1. SuiteSparse provides efficient linear algebra and matrix manipulation routines.
 It is available at: http://www.suitesparse.com <br>
 2. HDF5 is the main format for output files and is readable into MATLAB.
 It is available at: http://www.hdfgroup.org <br>
+Optionally, it is possible to use Gnuplot to monitor progress of non-linear iterations.
+Find it there: http://www.gnuplot.info/

 # CMake project